Vaccines are An Important Part of Beef Cattle Management

 STORAGE – Vaccine must be kept within a certain range of temperature, as listed on the label.
 Scott E. Poock, DVM, DABVP, Associate Extension Professor, University of Missouri, says there have been many articles in the past 10 years discussing storage of vaccines, looking at research regarding how well refrigerators do or do not keep vaccines at proper temperature.
 Some refrigerators get too cold (and may freeze the vaccine) or too warm.
 “Don’t just assume that the refrigerator you use for storing vaccine is working properly,” he says.

-“I have my own cattle, and keep our vaccine in our kitchen refrigerator.
-It’s important to monitor and make sure a refrigerator is keeping vaccine cool enough and at the right temperature.”
+“I have my own cattle and keep our vaccine in our kitchen refrigerator.
+It’s important to monitor and make sure a refrigerator is keeping vaccine cool enough And at the right temperature.”
 It helps to have a thermometer in the refrigerator.

 HANDLING THE VACCINE – “I am fussy about how vaccine is handled when people are working cattle.
-A pet peeve of mine is when people are using a modified live virus (MLV) vaccine and not keeping it cool, or have it exposed to sunlight.
+A pet peeve of mine is when people are using a modified live virus (MLV) vaccine.
+And not keeping it cool, or have it exposed to sunlight.
 Or they use MLV vaccine and if there’s some left, instead of discarding it they decide to keep it and use it in a day or two.
 This turns a really good modified live vaccine into a very poor killed vaccine,” says Poock.

-It pays to have a good cooler or insulated Styrofoam box for the vaccine and syringes at the chute.
+Always pays to have a good cooler or insulated Styrofoam box for the vaccine and syringes at the chute.
 In warm weather, a person can put ice packs in the cooler to keep vaccine from getting warm, and in severely cold weather, you can put a jar of hot water in that box, to keep the vaccine from freezing.

 “If you don’t have a box designed for pistol-grip syringes, even a Styrofoam box with some ice packs or gel packs will help.
 The main thing is to keep vaccine cool and out of direct sunlight.
 If I am outside at the chute, mixing the MLV vaccine, I try to do it in the shade, or turn my body to block the sunlight while mixing, and filling syringes.”

 OTHER VACCINATING TIPS – Along with keeping vaccine cool, it’s important to keep things as clean as possible.
-“I like to set up a table near the chute, and lay a clean towel on the table.
-I also have a systematic order; the vaccines are at the front of the table nearest the front of the chute.
-If I am palpating or doing ultrasound, those materials are at the back of the table near the back of the chute.
+“I like to set up a table near the chute and lay a clean towel on the table.
+I also have a systematic order.
+The vaccines are at the front of the table nearest the front of the chute.
+If I am palpating or doing ultrasound.
+Those materials are at the back of the table near the back of the chute.
 If we are working on both sides, I have a table on both sides,” says Poock.

 When vaccinating, use the same syringe for each type of vaccine.
 Don’t put the clostridial vaccine into the syringe that had modified live virus vaccine, or vice versa.
 “I might be using 3 different products, so it’s important to keep them straight,” says Poock.

-Some producers use colored tape, or mark each syringe differently, so no one would mistakenly put in the wrong vaccine when refilling.
+Some producers use colored tape or mark each syringe differently.
+So, no one would mistakenly put in the wrong vaccine when refilling.
 A marking pen on masking tape can be a handy way to identify each syringe, or color-coded markers.

-“I have one syringe with a yellow ball on the handle, and use it for MLV vaccine (since I’m often using BoviShield Gold), and one syringe with a black ball, so it’s the one I use for blackleg.
+“I have one syringe with a yellow ball on the handle and use it for MLV vaccine (since I’m often using BoviShield Gold).
+And one syringe with a black ball, so it’s the one I use for blackleg.
 The third syringe is a different type, so it’s the one I use if I am giving another vaccine in addition to those two,” he says.